erkanaksoy/erkanaksoy.github.io/_posts/2020-3-29-OSCP-Guide.md

 ## 7. Pre-requirements

 Although not a must, basic IT and linux knowledge will help you a lot during PWK/OSCP and can shorten your lab time requirements.
 Do not overthink about these requirements, it shouldn't take more then a month to get enough knowledge if you are completely new to pentesting.
 If you try yo be perfectly ready for PWK/OSCP, you will never be.
 Take a look at the resources section on this guide.
+If you or your company can not afford enough lab time and you are time limited, you may want to do TJNull's OSCP like machine list before starting PWK.

+During the labs and exam you won't have to write an exploit except buffer overflow (it's very easy) but you will need to read and understand some exploits and make small changes.
+You still will be fine even if you have no programming skills but some python knowledge never hurts.

+Do not forget to read other people's reviews, there is no one ring to rule them all.

 ## 8. Labs